 Superman & Lois

-As The Flash comes to an end, and the CW’s shared Arrowverse with it, Superman & Lois boldly moves into its third season.
+After the Flash came to an en (and the CW’s shared Arrowverse with it), Superman & Lois boldly moves into its third season.
 While Tyler Hoechlin and Bitsie Tulloch originated their title roles as part of the shared DCTV Universe, the show stands in its own continuity as Clark Kent and Lois Lane defend their world while raising their twin sons in Smallville.
 The third season upped the ante, introducing supervillains Bruno Mannheim and Onomatopoeia to challenge the Kent family.
-In their January 2023 press event announcing DC Studios’ upcoming slate of television and film projects, studio heads Peter Safran and James Gunn acknowledged that Superman & Lois is a show that has been widely well-received and anticipate it running for “one to two more seasons,” with Spring 2024 being a likely premiere window for a potential fourth season.
+Unfortunately, the fourth season of the show will be its last, the CW has announced; final episodes of the series will debut in the first half of 2024.

 Neil Gaiman, Sam Kieth, and Mike Dringenberg’s The Sandman is one of the most universally celebrated comic book series of all time and its inaugural season on Netflix was among the streaming service’s most popular series in 2022.
 Co-written and executive produced by Gaiman, The Sandman is largely faithful to its source material as Morpheus, the Lord of Dreams, moves to rebuild his position after a lengthy imprisonment on Earth.
 Joined by other eternal personifications of the human condition, known as the Endless, Morpheus faces fantastic threats to his realm, including Lucifer themselves.
-Netflix officially renewed the series for a second season November 22, though no season premiere window or even planned start date for principal photography has currently been announced.
+Netflix officially renewed the series for a second season November 22 2022, and the show returned to production in late November 2023.